melosomelo/algorithms/linear-data-structures/README.md

 remove a book from the middle, but that's not really practical, is it?).

-As data structures, a stack is just that, a linear collection whose two main operations are pushing an element to its top and accessing the element currently at the top.
+As data structures, a stack is just that, a linear collection whose two main operations are pushing an element to its top and removing the top element.

 We say that a stack has a _LIFO(Last In First Out)_ policy, as the last inserted element is the next element in line to be pushed out.